VivianBass/GeneFamilies/doc/section_description.md

 # EasyVectorOmics Package

-In this profect the goal is to reproduce the vector space analyses as done in the _Cardamine hirsuta_ genome project [1].
+In this project the goal is to reproduce the vector space analyses as done in the _Cardamine hirsuta_ genome project [1].
 The R-Code required to do so shall be isolated and made usabel with _any_ data.
 Next, this code shall be used to analyse public open access data of model species to evaluate whether the method